-- (iii) 1 to 3 General Interest & Hobby Courses.

-Each UG BoS will identify:

-(i) 14 courses as Core Courses (including Hard Core, that are to be done compulsorily by all majoring in the said subject and / or Soft Core, that are to be done with a certain degree of choice); and - (ii) a certain number of Elective Courses that would be open to all students (those majoring in the subject or from outside).
+- The UG BoS in all subjects need to reach a consensus that each UG (Bachelor) degree will be awarded when the candidate has successfully completed within a minimum period of three years: - (i) 14 Core Courses in the 'Major' subject chosen by him / her; - (ii) 10 to 13 Elective Courses in 'Major' / 'Minor' subjects chosen by him / her, provided that in each of his / her 'Minor' subjects he / she has completed at least 5 courses (core or elective); - (iii) 3 to 6 Compulsory Courses; and - (iv) 1 to 3 General Interest & Hobby Courses. - 2.
+Each UG BoS will identify: - 14 courses as Core Courses (including Hard Core, that are to be done compulsorily by all majoring in the said subject and / or Soft Core, that are to be done with a certain degree of choice); and - (ii) a certain number of Elective Courses that would be open to all students (those majoring in the subject or from outside).